mmgolden/nuxt-blog/content/how-i-went-from-photographer-to-software-developer.md

 ---
-title: "How I went from photographer to software developer"
+title: How I went from photographer to software developer
-date: "2022-11-19T09:00:00-05:00"
+date: 2022-11-19T14:00:00.000Z
+description: >-
-description: "Fortunately for me, software development is one of those fields where your college degree doesn’t matter much.
+  Fortunately for me, software development is one of those fields where your college degree doesn’t matter much.
 All that matters are your skills.
 I thought I would focus on graphic design when considering my college major.
-I have always had a natural talent for creating art."
+I have always had a natural talent for creating art.
 tags:
   - career
+draft: false
 ---

 Fortunately for me, software development is one of those fields where your college degree doesn’t matter much.
 All that matters are your skills.
 I thought I would focus on graphic design when considering my college major.
 I have always had a natural talent for creating art.